freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [Software Release Practice HOWTO](http://en.tldp.org/HOWTO/Software-Release-Practice-HOWTO/) - This HOWTO describes good release practices for Linux and other open-source projects.
 By following these practices, you will make it as easy as possible for users to build your code and use it, and for other developers to understand your code and cooperate with you to improve it.
 -[Open Sources 2.0 : The Continuing Evolution](https://archive.org/details/opensources2.000diborich) (2005) - Open Sources 2.0 is a collection of insightful and thought-provoking essays from today's technology leaders that continues painting the evolutionary picture that developed in the 1999 book, Open Sources: Voices from the Revolution.

+## Motivation ##
+- Hacktoberfest is a once a year event which encourages everyone to contribute to open source.
+At the base level, all you need to do is perform 5 pull requests on any open source project on GitHub (like this one!) and be eligible for a free shirt.
+It's a great way to get into the spirit of things to learn source control and contribute to open source! https://hacktoberfest.digitalocean.com/

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.